SamarthH/phiRM-DCM/README.md

 3. You do not have NLOPT.
 Look up the method here https://nlopt.readthedocs.io/en/latest/NLopt_Installation/
 4. The GSL installation is not in the right location.
 To correct for this, go to phiRM_DCM.c and change all the headers of the form <gsl/xxxx.h> to just <xxxx.h>.
 That might help.
 Otherwise, look up how to do this.

+Remember this:
 This program is under development.
-In case if you find any issues, please let me know at my email address samarthh@iisc.ac.in.
-Please keep the Subject as "Bug Report for phiRM".
-If you want to contribute to this repository, please add a pull request.
+In case if you find any issues, please let me know at my email address `samarthh@iisc.ac.in'.
+Please keep the Subject as `Bug Report for phiRM'.